 This process is documented in the Firm's Internal Capital Adequacy and Risk Assessment document ("ICARA").
-The Firm's ICARA is presented to, and ratified by, the Members on at least an annual basis.

 Remuneration Policy and Practices

 Overview

 As a Non-SNI MIFIDPRU Investment Firm, Franchise Partners is subject to the basic and standard requirements of the MIFIDPRU Remuneration Code (as laid down in Chapter 19G of the Senior management arrangements, Systems and Controls sourcebook in the FCA Handbook ("SYSC")).
 The purpose of the remuneration requirements is to: